 (c) Former Presidents of the ISE, including the immediate past President (non-voting).

-9.7 Board member’s term of office shall coincide with the period between consecutive congresses, with the exception of the positions of Secretary and Treasurer, who will each serve four years and be elected at alternating congresses.
+9.7 A Board member’s term of office shall coincide with the period between consecutive congresses, with the exception of the positions of Secretary and Treasurer, who will each serve for the approximate 4-year period between three consecutive congresses and be elected at alternating congresses.

 9.8 Elections of the Board shall be held at, or by electronic ballot in advance of, an Ordinary General Assembly.